wadimiusz/diachrony_for_russian/README.md

 # Tracing semantic shifts for Russian
-This repository contains the models and the dataset related to the paper "Tracing cultural diachronic semantic shifts in Russian using word embeddings: test sets and baselines" by Vadim Fomin, Daria Bakshandayeva, Julia Rodina and Andrey Kutuzov, accepted for the conference Dialog 2019.
+This repository contains the algorythms and the dataset related to the paper "Tracing cultural diachronic semantic shifts in Russian using word embeddings: test sets and baselines" by Vadim Fomin, Daria Bakshandayeva, Julia Rodina and Andrey Kutuzov, accepted for the conference Dialog 2019.

 # datasets